 The chemical-pharmaceutical industry invests every year over 18 billion euros in Germany.
-In order to keep it this way, the federal government needs to find answers to international tax policy developments: Since the last major reform back in 2008, little has been done to improve the fiscal conditions.
+In order to keep it this way, the incoming federal government needs to find the right answers to international tax policy developments: Since the last major reform back in 2008, little has been done to improve the fiscal conditions.

 Quite the contrary, political decisions resulted in further burdens.
 For example, the assessment base was broadened considerably and there was a stealth increase of the trade tax.
-Against the backdrop of the corona crisis, there are currently calls for a wealth tax to finance the immense costs.
+Against the backdrop of the corona pandemic, there are currently even calls for a wealth tax to finance the immense costs.

-Instead, a tax reform to the benefit of companies should be launched right now.
-This is because only an internationally competitive economy can provide strong tax revenues in the long run.
-The opposite is the case at the moment: Germany is falling more and more behind in the international competition of business locations.
+For the companies in distress due to the pandemic, preserving liquidity is the top priority.
+This makes a readjustment in the offsetting of losses caused by corona even more important and urgent.
+Fair loss offsetting has direct effects and is no tax gift in an overall time perspective.
+Moreover, a tax reform should be launched just right now.
+This is because only an internationally competitive economy can provide tax revenues also in the long run.
+The opposite is the case at the moment: Germany is falling clearly behind in the international competition of business locations.
 In Europe, the tax rates for companies are below 21 percent on average – as compared with well over 30 percent in Germany.
+The announced increases in the USA and the UK from 21 to 28 percent and from 19 to 25 percent, respectively, do not change Germany’s negative leadership where the tax burden is concerned.
 Due to the stealth increase of the trade tax in many cities and communities, the tax burden for companies there has even risen to up to 35 percent.
-In terms of tax policy, this puts Germany at the proverbial bottom of the league worldwide.

 Strong commitment to the location